 One thing, Black Friday does prove is the importance of email marketing.
 It works, and it’s the direct channel to your customers.

 Black Friday email marketing is the inbox event of the year.
-But unfortunately it’s competitive, check out your inbox this week, it will be noisy, almost social media noisy.
+But unfortunately it’s competitive, and people’s inboxes will be noisy.

 Yes, you’ll have the messages you want from those trusted brands, you’ll also have messages from those you hardly hear from.
-It will be filled with the retail equivalent of the facebook request from a friend of a friend or the linked-in requests from that person you met at a networking event in 2013.
+Your inbox will have it’s busiest time of the year.
+So you need to make sure you’ve got something compelling to say or why bother?

 Make customers for life not just for Black Friday